sharkdp/numbat/book/src/type-system.md

 # Type system

-Insect is a language with a special type system that treats *physical dimensions* as types.
+Numbat is a language with a special type system that treats *physical dimensions* as types.
 A type checker infers types for every expression in the program and ensures that everything is correct in terms of physical dimensions, which implies correctness in terms of physical *units*.
 For example, the expression `2 meter` has a *type* of `Length`.
 The expression `3 inch` *also* has a type of `Length`.
 The combined expression `2 meter + 3 inch` is therefore well-typed.
 On the other hand, `2 meter + 3 second` is ill-typed, as `3 second` is of type `Time`.

-The type system is *static* which means that the correctness of an Insect program is verified before the program starts executing.
+The type system is *static* which means that the correctness of an Numbat program is verified before the program starts executing.
 Note that certain *runtime* errors (like division-by-zero) can still occur.

 ## Algebra of types

-Types in Insect can be combined in various ways to produce new types.
+Types in Numbat can be combined in various ways to produce new types.
 In its most general form, a type can be thought of as a product of physical (base) dimensions \\( D_k \\) with exponents \\( \alpha_k \in \mathbb{Q} \\):
 \\[ \prod_k D_k^{\alpha_k} \\]
 For example, the type *Energy* can be represented as *Mass¹ × Length² × Time⁻²*.